Wayne State Warriors football: Home venue

-Former head coaches

-The former head football coach for the Wayne State Warriors is Paul Winters.
-He was the head coach from 2004 until 2022.
-He started his collegiate football career as the running back for the University of Akron.
-Upon graduation he then went on to become the assistant and then onto the backfield coach.
-After his time at Akron, he spent the next eight years coaching at the University of Toledo and then the University of Wisconsin.
-He then returned to Akron as the Running Backs Coach and Offensive Coordinator before coming to Wayne State.
-Winters is a three-time GLIAC Coach of the Year (2006, 2008 and 2019).

 Mascot

 The team changed its name from the Tartars to the Warriors in 1999.
 The mascot for the Warriors, “W”, debuted in 2005.

 All-Americans

 The Warriors have had five All-American players in their history.
 In 2006, David Chudzinski was first team All-American for the offensive side of the ball.
 Joique Bell was another offensive player named 2009 first team All-American; he was also given the Harlon Hill Trophy in the same year.
 This award is given to the All-Around best player in Division II football.
 An all-purpose, first team All-American, Josh Renel, was named in 2010.
 Both Joe Long (offense) and Jeremy Jones (defense) were named 2011 first team All-Americans.
 Long was also awarded the Gene Upshaw Award in 2011.
 Leon Eggleston was First Team All American in 2019.

 National championship runner-up

 After barely making the NCAA Division II Football Championship playoffs in 2011, the Warriors made it all the way to the national championship game before losing to the Pittsburg State Gorillas of Kansas.
 It was the first year that the football program had ever made it to the playoffs in their entire history.
 The Warriors won all of their road games, traveling across the country and ending up in Florence, AL for the championship game.
 A tragic shooting and murder of a WSU player, Cortez Smith, inspired the team for success.